netdata/netdata/httpd/README.md

 # Netdata new H2O web server

-We are in process of replacing internal Netdata custom webserver with one based on [libh2o](https://github.com/h2o/h2o).
-As it is still in development, it is **disabled by default** (can be considered a technical preview for now).
+We are in the process of replacing the internal Netdata custom webserver with one based on [libh2o](https://github.com/h2o/h2o).
+The new web server is disabled by default, while it is still in development.

-h2o will enable us to use HTTP/2 and HTTP/3 (in future) with all benefits they provide.
-It will also allow us to use HTTP/2 server push to send the dashboard to the browser before it requests it.
-It will also allow us to implement authentication and other highly requested features.
+h2o will enable us to use HTTP/2 and HTTP/3 in the future, with all the benefits these protocols provide.
+We will also be able to use HTTP/2 server push to send the dashboard to the browser before it requests it.
+Finally, we will be able to provide authentication and other highly requested features.

 ## Configuration

-To enable it, you need to edit `netdata.conf` and set
+To enable the h2o web server, you need edit `netdata.conf` and set

 ```
 [httpd]